fvaleri/strimzi-debugging/sessions/007/README.md

 This time we will use Cruise Control to see how it helps with the planning phase.
 Cruise Control can figure out by itself the required changes, given a set of high-level goals (sensible defaults are provided).

-When the cluster is ready, we verify how the topic partitions are distributed among the available brokers.
+When the cluster is ready, we check how the topic partitions are distributed among the available brokers.
-Then we add one broker, deploy Cruise Control by adding the `.spec.cruiseControl` section to the Kafka CR and create a rebalance CR with `mode: add-brokers`.
+Then we scale up with one additional broker and deploy Cruise Control by updating the Kafka CR.
+There is no need to manually create a KafkaRebalance resource because this is fully automated.

+> [!NOTE]
+> The auto rebalance feature will automatically generate and execute the required KafkaRebalance resources.
+> Each auto rebalance mode can be customized by adding custom KafkaRebalance templates.

 ```sh
 $ kubectl-kafka bin/kafka-topics.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --topic my-topic --describe